Subscribe to our mailing list

 Yangon has a small Jewish community, bolstered in recent years by a growing number of expatriates.
 Before the Second World War the city’s Jewish population was as large as 2,500.
 However the coup of ’62 encouraged most to flee.

-Coming out of years of military dictatorship, after the sweeping election victory in 2015 of the National League for Democracy (NLD), Myanmar was heralded as a shining beacon of democratic freedoms in Southeast Asia.
+Coming out of years of military dictatorship, after the sweeping election victory of the National League for Democracy (NLD) in 2015, Myanmar was heralded as a shining beacon of democratic freedoms in Southeast Asia.

 It has not turned out quite so rosy.